• Skip to primary navigation

 I know that when time is tight, I always have a go-to meal in mind - pesto pasta.
 It'a always a crowd-pleaser as a tasty comfort food dinner idea.
 Love pesto too?
 Then you may also like to see my pistachio pesto and macadamia nut pesto for other fun twists on this recipe.

-And my Thai basil pesto has a lovely aniseed, and more savoury flavour that is very delicious!
+My Thai basil pesto has a lovely aniseed, and more savoury flavour that is very delicious, and my lemon balm pesto is so zingy and fresh!

-This pesto with mint and basil uses both herbs for a flavourful sauce.
+This basil mint pesto uses both herbs for a flavourful sauce.
 While basil is the traditional herb, adding in the mint makes this feel like a spring pesto with its light and fresh taste.
 I definitely suggest growing some if you can!

 Jump to: